 Natural language generation is a branch of conversational AI that allows computers to transform data into written or spoken human language.
 In the context of augmented analytics, NLG answers user queries by generating phrases that describe, summarize, or explain results.

-Advanced analytics is a type of data science that uses sophisticated techniques and tools – including Big Data and predictive analytics – to forecast future events, behaviours, and trends.
-Augmented analytics enhances these already advanced capabilities with AI, machine learning, and natural language processing – automating complex predictive modelling tasks and making it easier for all types of users to uncover forward-looking insights.
+Advanced analytics is a type of data science that uses sophisticated techniques and tools – including Big Data and predictive analytics – to forecast future events, behaviors, and trends.
+Augmented analytics enhances these already advanced capabilities with AI, machine learning, and natural language processing – automating complex predictive modeling tasks and making it easier for all types of users to uncover forward-looking insights.